Tequin Side Effects

 Generic Name: gatifloxacin

-Note: This document contains side effect information about gatifloxacin.
-Some of the dosage forms listed on this page may not apply to the brand name Tequin.
+Note: This page contains side effects data for the generic drug gatifloxacin.
+It is possible that some of the dosage forms included below may not apply to the brand name Tequin.

 For the Consumer